pelagios/recogito2/README.md

 ## Running in production

+* When running in production you __must__ define a location where Recogito can store user files, using an absolute path.
+The relevant property in the `conf/application.conf` file is `recogito.upload.dir`.
 * To test production mode before deploying, type `sbt runProd`
 * To change to a different port (than default 9000), type `sbt "runProd -Dhttp.port=9876"`
 * For full production deployment, refer to the current [Play Framework